CTCal: Rethinking Text-to-Image Diffusion Models via Cross-Timestep Self-Calibration¶

 TL;DR¶

-This paper proposes CTCal (Cross-Timestep Self-Calibration), which leverages reliable text-image alignments (cross-attention maps) formed at small timesteps (low noise) to calibrate representation learning at large timesteps (high noise), providing explicit cross-timestep self-supervision for text-to-image generation.
-CTCal comprehensively outperforms existing methods on T2I-CompBench++ and GenEval.
+Proposes CTCal (Cross-Timestep Self-Calibration), which utilizes reliable text-image alignment (cross-attention maps) formed at small timesteps (low noise) to calibrate representation learning at large timesteps (high noise).
+This provide explicit cross-timestep self-supervision for text-to-image generation, outperforming existing methods on T2I-CompBench++ and GenEval.

 Background & Motivation¶

-Background: Diffusion models dominate text-to-image generation, yet precise text-image alignment—especially for compositional generation with complex prompts—remains an open challenge.
+Background: Diffusion models dominate text-to-image (T2I) generation, but precise text-image alignment (especially in compositional generation for complex prompts) remains an open challenge.

-Limitations of Prior Work: (1) Conventional diffusion losses provide only implicit supervision, making it difficult to capture fine-grained text-image correspondences; (2) inference-time optimization methods (e.g., Attend-and-Excite) exhibit poor generalization and do not scale; (3) at large timesteps, severe noise degrades cross-attention map quality, preventing correct alignment—a critical bottleneck for generation quality.
+Limitations of Prior Work: (1) Traditional diffusion loss provides only implicit supervision, making it difficult to capture fine-grained text-image correspondences; (2) Inference-time optimization methods (e.g., Attend-and-Excite) suffer from poor generalization and lack of scalability; (3) Significant noise at large timesteps causes cross-attention map degradation, preventing the establishment of correct alignment—a critical bottleneck for generation quality.

-Key Challenge: At small timesteps, text-image alignment is reliable but "too easy"; at large timesteps, alignment is poor but "critical" (determining generation quality in the early stages of inference).
+Key Challenge: Alignment at small timesteps is accurate but "too easy," while alignment at large timesteps is poor but "critical" (determining generation quality in the initial stages of inference).

-Goal: How to provide explicit supervision for establishing correct text-image correspondences at large timesteps in diffusion models?
+Goal: How to provide explicit supervision to establish correct text-image correspondences at large timesteps for diffusion models?

-Key Insight: Key Observation—for the same image-text-noise triplet, cross-attention maps extracted at different timesteps during training differ dramatically in quality: maps at small timesteps closely match the true image structure and semantics, while those at large timesteps are entirely degraded.
+Key Insight: Key Observation—For the same image-text-noise triplet, the quality of cross-attention maps extracted at different timesteps during training varies significantly: maps at small timesteps are highly consistent with real image structure and semantics, while those at large timesteps are completely degraded.

-Core Idea: Use reliable attention maps from small timesteps as a "teacher" to calibrate attention maps at large timesteps (the "student"), enabling the model to supervise itself.
+Core Idea: Use reliable attention maps from small timesteps ("teacher") to calibrate those at large timesteps ("student"), achieving a self-teaching mechanism.

 Method¶